rbender/messagebus/README.md

 type, source, etc. Listeners can then perform rules or send out subsequent events or commands.

+There are also several supplimentary services:

+- Message Store: Store and retrieve messages
+- Device Metadata Service: Store arbitrary information about devices.
+Useful for routing and configuration.

 This is still very much a work in progress.

 Prerequesites